ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Project.md

 To get Wazuh connected with Shuffle, we need to copy the Webhook URI and make a new integration tag inside <code class="language-plaintext highlighter-rouge">ossec.conf</code> of our Wazuh manager.
 So, moving forward, we will SSH into our Wazuh droplet and add the integration tag inside <code class="language-plaintext highlighter-rouge">ossec.conf</code> for Shuffle.

-> The <code class="language-plaintext highlighter-rouge">ossec.conf</code> file for the Wazuh manager is located at <code class="language-plaintext highlighter-rouge">/var/ossec/etc/ossec.conf</code> and we can edit the file using nano ```nano /var/ossec/etc/ossec.conf```.
+> The <code class="language-plaintext highlighter-rouge">ossec.conf</code> file for the Wazuh manager is located at <code class="language-plaintext highlighter-rouge">/var/ossec/etc/ossec.conf</code> and we can edit the file using nano ```nano /var/ossec/etc/ossec.conf``` inside a CLI.
 More integration tag examples for different external APIs can be found <a href="https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/integration.html#configuration-example" target="_blank">here</a>.
 {: .prompt-tip }

 ```xml